A projection-based framework for gradient-free and parallel learning: INTRODUCTION

 This feasibility-driven paradigm offers several inherent advantages over traditional gradient-based methods.
-Firstly, training relies on the availability of projection operators for primitive functions rather than on their differentiability, naturally accommodating non-differentiable components within network architectures.
-Secondly, the updates are local, modifying only adjacent variables in the computation graph.
+First, training relies on the availability of projection operators for primitive functions rather than on their differentiability, naturally accommodating non-differentiable components within network architectures.
+Second, the updates are local, modifying only adjacent variables in the computation graph.
 This eliminates the need for global error backpropagation and its associated weight transport problem, aligning more closely with notions of biological plausibility.
-Crucially, this locality, particularly when coupled with a bipartite structuring of the computation graph (Section~\ref{sec:method}), enables fully parallelizable updates across the network.
-While other strategies also decompose the global training objective into simpler, coupled sub-problems to enable parallel execution, such as layer-wise ADMM~\citep{glowinski1975approximation, boyd2011distributed} or the Method of Auxiliary Coordinates (MAC)~\citep{carreira2014distributed}, they often face different challenges, including the potential for large matrix inversions or intricate dual-variable bookkeeping~\citep{taylor2016training}.
-Our fine-grained projection-based decomposition aims to circumvent these specific issues by leveraging simple, local projections.
+Crucially, this locality, particularly when coupled with a bipartite structuring of the computation graph (\cref{sec:method}), enables fully parallelizable updates across the network.
+While other strategies also decompose the global training objective into simpler, coupled sub-problems to enable parallel execution, such as layer-wise ADMM~\citep{glowinski1975approximation, boyd2011distributed} or the Method of Auxiliary Coordinates (MAC)~\citep{carreira2014distributed}, they often face computational challenges such as large matrix inversions or intricate dual-variable bookkeeping~\citep{taylor2016training}.
+In contrast, our fine-grained decomposition requires only a collection of efficiently computable local projections.